SINTEF/dlite/doc/getting_started/tutorial.md

 We start by creating a `json` file called `myEntity.json`.

 ### **Step 1**: Giving it a unique identifier
-Firstly, we must provide a unique identifier for our Entity.
+First, we must provide a unique identifier for our Entity.
 There are several ways of doing this:

 #### **1. Uniform Resource Identifier (URI)**